Steve1516/Install-pip3-for-Python3.X/README.md

-Install pip3 for Python3.X(With Python2.7)
+Install pip3 for Python3.x With Python2.7
 ================

 ###### how to install pip3 for python3.x